Dennis-The14th-web/Dennis-The14th-web/README.md

 ### 👨🏻‍💻  About Me
     👨🏻   I'm a Full-Stack Developer able to build an app presence from the ground up from conception to navigation, layout, & programming.
     👨🏻‍💻   Exploring new technologies and working on my skills.
-    🌱   I’m currently learning as it is a continous process of life. 💉 🔭   I’m currently working on ... hmmm! 💯 hands on 👨🏻‍💻
+    🌱   I’m currently learning as it is a continous process of life 💉.
+    🔭   I’m currently working on ... hmmm! 💯 hands on 👨🏻‍💻.
-    ⚡    Fun fact: I'm a CLI freak and Heroku CM is slow ... 🐢 😄
+    ⚡    Fun fact: I'm a CLI freak and Heroku CM is slow ... 🐢 😄.

 ### ⚙️  import programming.lang.*
     🔧   JS, C++, Java, C#, Python, Node.js, React, Angular.